ChinaFile/Locknet/content/about.md

 Siodhbhra Parkin, Aryn Baker, Neil Thomas, Kevin Bock, and David Choffnes, for reviewing the technical explainers.

-Katharin Tai, for offering their thoughts on the future section.

 Casey Kolderup, for his thoughtful feedback and comments on multiple parts of this project.

 Myf, for reviewing the evasion section.